SemionV/doryn/devlog.md

 **17.10.23**
 * Task done(some time ago): Do not include internal header files into dependencies.h(precompiled headers), because it increases compilation time a lot
-* Task done(some time ago): Stop mainController using Event and FrameService
+* Task done(some time ago): Stop mainController using Event and LoopService

 **25.09.23**
 * Task done: Compile with Visual C++ compiler